-Whilst not being an expert on testosterone treatment for men.
-I have read a bunch of studies in order to write this post.
+Whilst not being an expert on testosterone treatment for men, I have read a bunch of studies in order to write this post.
 I have a post on female hormones, and then I must have one about you men as well.
-Of course This is not meant to be a comprehencive overview of all things testosterone.
+Of course This is not meant to be a comprehensive overview of all things testosterone.
 More as a wake up call to you men with thyroid issues.
 Low T is a common and natural result of having low or high thyroid levels.
 Nothing to be embarrassed about!
 In North-America, I believe there is a lot of focus on sex hormone levels.
 So for you living there, this post might be of little interest.
 But in many countries, it’s not like that.

 There is a strong connection between thyroid and testosterone levels.
 For both high and low thyroid levels.
 It does normalize in most men after thyroid levels are again normal.
 But not for everybody.
-An then you have the age related 1 to 2% decrease after age 30.
+An then you have the age related 1 to 2% decrease a year after age 30.

 We thyroid sick already have less energy.
 Which will lead to lower libido.
 Even when our thyroid levels are optimal, we are often not as energetic as we were before getting sick.
 So for us, it’s extra important to be optimal on all parameters.